A Local’s Guide to Visiting Rovaniemi in November (2025)

 🛌 Top hotels and lodging in Rovaniemi:

-- Arctic TreeHouse Hotel (famous place by Santa Claus Village)
+- Arctic TreeHouse Hotel (a famous place near Santa Claus Village)

 - Apukka Resort (glass igloos in a remote location)